 The cog was presumably sunk to increase the silting of the river IJssel, as two more wrecks were found extremely close by, and the vessel does not contain any cargo, or any remains indicating that she was transporting anything at all.

 In March 2013, the decision was made by the organization in charge of studying the wreck that efforts would be made to raise IJsselkogge.

 Type: The wreck site dubbed IJsselkogge is that of a cog from the first half of the 15th century.
-A cog is a type of ship that first appeared in the tenth century in Northern Europe, and was widely used from the twelfth century on.
+A cog is a type of ship that first appeared in the 10th century in Northern Europe, and was widely used from the 12th century on.
 The cog was primarily associated with seagoing trade in medieval Europe, and especially within the Hanseatic League.
 Cogs were single-masted ships with a single square-rigged sail.
 They were spacious, and relatively inexpensive, but sturdy enough to be seaworthy on the open ocean.
-This became necessary when certain vital shallow-water trading routes in Northern Europe became silted up by the twelfth century.
+This became necessary when certain vital shallow-water trading routes in Northern Europe became silted up by the 12th century.

 The wreck of the cog found near Kampen in the river IJssel, so named IJsselkogge is estimated to be 20 m in length, and 8 m wide.